When to Hire an Attorney After a Car Accident

 Evidence to Support a Car Accident Case Often Disappears Quickly

-Immediately following a crash, a lawyer can gather evidence to support a car insurance claim, including proving fault and documenting what happened.
+Immediately following a crash, a lawyer can gather evidence to support a personal injury claim, including proving fault and documenting what happened.
 However, as time passes, this evidence begins to disappear.
 This happens as soon as the tow trucks leave the scene with the vehicles.
 First responders sweep the streets, witnesses leave, and rain washes away any indications of a crash on the roadway.

 As time passes, more and more evidence disappears.
 Surveillance video from a nearby business that shows the crash usually gets recorded over soon after, and crews may trim any road obstructions or clear drains within days.

-When you work with a team of injury attorneys that handles these cases often, they know what to do and how to preserve evidence.
+When you work with a car accident lawyer who handles car accident cases often, they know what to do and how to preserve evidence.

 This could include: